KhoudiaThiam/Pratt_Project/README.md

 ## How to launch the program

-PS00028 is the file containing the first known sequences of the prosite pattern PS00028.The file P28_ex is the file containing a sequence and the purpose will be to find if the pattern is present or not in this sequence.
+PS00028 is the file containing the first known sequences of the prosite pattern PS00028.

+The file P28_ex is the file containing a sequence and the purpose will be to find if the pattern is present or not in this sequence.
 We will also test the optional argument for setting a threshold

 The command line launched will be